 |Urobilinogen||A compound formed in the intestines by the degradation of bilirubin||Gallbladder weakness|

 |Protein||Digestive weakness, dehydration, pH imbalance, over-exertion, lack of enzyme activity, HCl deficiency, diabetic tendencies|

 |Specific Gravity||A measure of how ‘thick’ the urine is compared to water||High: dehydration, blood sugar, and adrenal imbalances

 Low: hypothermia, cellular dehydration, diuretic usage, excess water intake

 |Ketones||An indication that the body is burning fat instead of sugar||Trace to moderated are acceptable, large indicates starvation

-(Please note that not every patient goes into ketosis while on SHAPE.
+(Please note that not every patient goes into ketosis while on the program.
 Ketosis is not a requirement; you can still experience tremendous success without it.)